 Farha earned an MBA from the Broad College of Business at Michigan State University and is also a Chartered Financial Analyst (CFA).
 He is a past member of the Broad School’s alumni board and currently serves on the board of EverSafe, a technology company that protects seniors against financial exploitation.

-Jennifer Battle is the Director of Campus Sustainability, a department responsible for sustainability education, outreach, and communication for Michigan State University.
+Jennifer Battle, formerly the Director of Campus Sustainability—a department responsible for sustainability education, outreach, and communication for Michigan State University—currently serves as the Director of Strategic Initiatives for MSU's Infrastructure Planning and Facilities unit.

 Battle became the Director of Campus Sustainability in 2013.
 Prior to that, she served in several campus roles related to environmental stewardship and sustainability including project coordinator in the Office of the Vice President for Finance and Operations and assistant director of Campus Sustainability.